Wanggcong/FreeNeRF_plus_SparseNeRF/README.md

 - I have tested both FreeNeRF and FreeNeRF+SparseNeRF, it works.
 - Please find the training scripts on train_depth.sh, train_depth2.sh, and train_depth3.sh.
 If you do not use cluster, just replace "srun xxx" to "CUDA_VISIBLE_DEVICES=X"

+## Train and test
+Please use the training script (xxx.sh) for training.
+The test script is similar to FreeNeRF.

 ## Citation